Yes, we start !!! Model car kits to build

 Selecting your model

-You can also consider an RC or a remote controlled car instead of a static model when learning how to build model cars.
+You can also consider an RC or a remote-controlled car instead of a static model when learning how to build model cars.
 As with the above options, this really stems from personal preferences.
-You want a model car that can cut on the streets or miniature race tracks?
+Do you want a model car that can cut on the streets or miniature race tracks?
 Or do you want a model car that you can proudly display in your living room or bedroom?

 So you ordered your model car kit, you got your parts and you’re ready to go.
 What’s next?
 If you are a scaled modeling beginner, there are several important steps before you exit the start block.

 First, if you’re serious about learning how to build model cars, you’ll need a balanced set of tools.
 Like any good auto mechanic, having the right tools can be the difference between an engine that won’t start with an ordinary engine.
 To save yourself time, see our handy scale model tool manual!
 If you’re going down the RC route, take a quick read in our RC vehicle manual.